 Counting numbers is a fundamental knowledge learned in the primary level.
-Repetition of numbers and constant exposure to the 100 chart (even up to 120) helps a lot.
-The key, however, is to let the students be “familiar” with the numbers in a way that the numbers can be visualized and not remained as abstract numerals in their minds.
+Repetition of numbers and constant exposure to the 100 chart (even up to 120) help a lot.
+The key, however, is to let the students be “familiar” with the numbers in a way that the numbers can be visualized and not remain as abstract numerals in their minds.

 Manipulatives, counters, rods and cubes are the link between this abstract and visual knowledge.

 Students can learn numbers first as actual objects that they can feel and manipulate.
 This activity was done when the students were taught about writing numbers as tens and ones.